Kano Computing

 Kano Computing is a London-based startup that specializes in computer hardware and software.
 Founded in January 2013, the company focuses on creating educational kits that utilize Raspberry Pi single-board computers to teach STEM subjects to children.
 Kano Computing is known for its innovative approach to technology education and has gained recognition for its products and initiatives in the tech industry.

 The company received recognition for its approach, securing funding through crowdfunding campaigns and a £14 million investment from HSBC.
 Collaborations with Kanye West and Novak Djokovic highlighted Kano's impact in the tech and education sectors.
 Accolades include Fast Company's 50 Most Innovative Companies list, Time's Invention of the Year awards, and the Golden Lion at the Cannes Lions global marketing awards.

 History

 Kano was founded in January 2013 by Alex Klein, son of Getty Images co-founder Jonathan Klein; his cousin, Saul Klein, a major tech venture capitalist; and Yonatan Raz-Fridman.
 The company's name originated from Kanō Jigorō, the creator of judo.
 Kano was a computing company that sold kits consisting of Raspberry Pi single-board computers and various accessories for teaching STEM, computing, and robotics to children.

 In 2023, Kano split its business and formed a second company named Kano World.
-Ollie Dotsch, former head of sales and education at Kano Computing, serves as CEO.
+Ollie Dotsch, former head of sales and education at Kano Computing, served as CEO..
+Kano World limited filed for insolvency after 6 months, and was wound up in 2025.